-- 1. All signage, regardless of parcel or phase, shall be controlled by a unified signage program adopted with the first Final Development associated with the Nassau Crossing PUD.
+- All signage, regardless of parcel or phase, shall be controlled by a unified signage program.
+Nassau County has contracted with Vanasse Hangen Brustlin, Inc to create a unified lighting and signage program for the WBD, adopted with the first Final Development associated with the Nassau Grossing PUD.
 The signage program shall be consistent with the aesthetic/theme of the WBD and Nassau Crossing PUD.
-No permanent signage or entry feature may be constructed until the unified signage program is adopted. - 2.
-Entry features may be constructed at each project entrance in Parcel A. The entry features shall be consistent with the aesthetic/theme of the WBD and Nassau Crossing PUD.
+No permanent signage or entry feature may be constructed until the unified signage program is adopted. - Entry features may be constructed at each project entrance in Parcel A. The entry features shall be consistent with the aesthetic/theme of the WBD and Nassau Crossing PUD.
 The entry features are intended to promote a sense of place and define ones location.
-Entry features may include sculpted earth into the design. - 3.
-The entry features may include project identification signs.
+Entry features may include sculpted earth into the design. - The entry features may include project identification signs.
 The signs at each entry to Parcel A may be single-faced, double-faced or may include two (2) separate signs, one on each side of the entrance.
-All project signs for Parcel "A" shall be designed as ground-mounted signs or integrated into or mounted on the landscape or architectural features such as a wall or public art piece. - 4.
-While elements of the entry feature may exceed these dimensions, the signable area shall not exceed one-hundred and fifty (150) square feet.
+All project signs for Parcel "A" shall be designed as ground-mounted signs or integrated into or mounted on the landscape or architectural features such as a wall or public art piece. - While elements of the entry feature may exceed these dimensions, the signable area shall not exceed one-hundred and fifty (150) square feet.
 In no way shall any entry feature inhibit access by the general public to the multi-use trail, sidewalks or bicycle facilities. - 5.
 Entry features, public art and aesthetic terrain design shall be provided at the intersection of William Burgess and Harts Road and the intersection of William Burgess and the rail-line right-of-way.
 These entry features shall possess a strong relationship to the aesthetic/theme of the WBD and Nassau Crossing PUD.
 These features will define the node and are integral to placemaking.
 These entry features shall be included in the unified signage program. - 6.
 Signage within Parcel B shall be incorporated into the design of the urban environment and not adversely impact the aesthetics of the streetscape.
 It is the expressed intent of the Applicant and Nassau County that a suburban scale strip commercial signage program is prohibited.
 See page 37 and below for examples of permitted signage.
 Also see the William Burgess District Vision Book. - 7.
 Billboards shall be prohibited.